yaal-coop/canaille/CONTRIBUTING.rst

 6. Commit with ``git commit``;
 7. :ref:`Build the packages <development/contributing:Build a release>`;
 8. Publish the Python package on test PyPI with ``uv publish --publish-url https://test.pypi.org/legacy/``;
-9. Install the test package somewhere with ``pip install --extra-index-url https://test.pypi.org/simple --upgrade canaille``.
+9. Install the test package somewhere with ``pip install --extra-index-url https://test.pypi.org/simple --upgrade "canaille[front,oidc,postgresql,server,otp,sms]"``.
 Check that everything looks fine;
 10. Publish the Python package on production PyPI ``uv publish``;
 11. Tag the commit with ``git tag XX.YY.ZZ``;
 12. Push the release commit and the new tag on the repository with ``git push --tags``.